bobby-vandiver/cs405-final-project/README.md

 Using Vagrant
 -------------

-Run the command "vagrant up" in the root directory of this project (where the the Vagrantfile exists).
+Run the command `vagrant up` in the root directory of this project (where the the Vagrantfile exists).
 The first time you do this, a Vagrant .box file will be downloaded from the internet.
 This .box file is a